Sharp Convergence Rates for Empirical Optimal Transport with Smooth Costs: Lower Bounds

 We shall assume the following dual condition throughout this section. \begin{enumerate}[leftmargin=1.65cm,listparindent=-\leftmargin,label=(\textbf{H4})] \item $\calX$ and $\calY$ are convex sets with nonempty interior, and are such that $h$ is differentiable over $\calZ=\calX-\calY$.
 Furthermore, there exist $\lambda > 0$, $\alpha \in (0,2]$, and $z_0 = x_0-y_0 \in \calZ$ such that $x_0 \in \mathrm{int}(\calX)$, $y_0 \in \mathrm{int}(\calY)$, and for all $z \in \calZ$,

 \end{enumerate} Notice that condition~\ref{assm:lb} implies that $\calX$ and $\calY$ have positive Lebesgue measure over $\bbR^d$.
 The presence of this assumption can be anticipated from the fact that empirical optimal transport costs may achieve improved rates of convergence when $\calX$ and $\calY$ have intrinsic dimension less than $d$ \citep{weed2019}.
 It is straightforward to verify that conditions~\ref{assm:global} and~\ref{assm:lb} are satisfied by the cost $h(x) = \norm x^p$ when $1 \leq p \leq 2$ with $\alpha=p$ and $z_0 = 0$.
 These conditions are also satisfied for $2 < p < \infty$ and $\alpha=2$, whenever there exists a neighborhood of zero which is not contained in $\calZ$.
+We also note that condition~\ref{assm:lb} is satisfied with $\alpha=2$ by any differentiable and $(2\lambda)$-strongly convex function $h$ over $\calZ$.

 Finally, we assume throughout this section that $X_i$ is independent of $Y_j$ for all $1 \leq i,j \leq n$.
 Though this condition is not needed to derive our upper bounds, we do not preclude the possibility that they may be sharpened under particular dependence structures between the samples from $\mu$ and $\nu$.